Tyler-g-hudson/image-sandbox/README.md

 The "wigwam data fetch" command receives a cache location and places data repositories to subfiles within this location.
 So, if the user requests "DATA\_A" and "DATA\_B" to be cached to "./cache" then WIGWAM will download these repositories to subdirectories "./cache/DATA\_A" and "./cache/DATA\_B".

-This command will check your local docker images for an image called "Rover" and automatically download it from dockerhub if it does not exist.
+This command will check your local Docker images for an image called "Rover" and automatically download it from dockerhub if it does not exist.
 Rover is a dockerized utility that enables parallel caching of data repositories in the manner implemented by this system.

 **--tags:** A set of tags to search for, separated by spaces - the search will return any data object that has all the provided tags.
 This argument can be used multiple times - if `--tags` is used more than once, the search function will find any objects that fit all the tags given by any of the `--tags` arguments.
 Example given below.
 **--names:** A set of data object names to return, given by the names of the repositories.
 Useful if one or several data objects with easily accessible names are needed.